apache/airflow/CONTRIBUTING.rst

 -----------------------
 In previous versions of the scheduler, user-supplied DAG definitions were parsed and loaded in the same process as the scheduler.
 Unfortunately, this made it possible for bad user code to adversely affect the scheduler process.
 For example, if a user DAG definition includes a ``system.exit(-1)``, parsing the DAG definition would cause the scheduler process to exit.

 To help mitigate such cases, the scheduler processes DAGs in a child processes.
 This gives it better isolation and faster performance.
-TODO: Reference scheduler docs

 Better state handling (Work In Progress)
 ----------------------------------------